Honokiol: Ca2+ inhibition

 A high concentration of Ca2+ induces excitotoxicity which is believed to be the main mechanism behind movement disorders such as ALS, Parkinson's disease, and convulsive disorders like epilepsy.
 Honokiol disrupts the interfaces post synaptic density protein (PSD95) and neuronal nitric oxide synthase (nNOS).
 PSD95 and nNOS coupling to the NMDA receptor causes a conformational change responsible for the intracellular influx of Ca2+ which could in turn be a pathway for neurotoxicity.
 Calcium overloading can also cause damage by over-activation of calcium-stimulated enzymes.
 Honokiol can reduce calcium influx through inhibition of the fMLP, AlF4−, and thapsigargin G-protein pathways.

 Antiviral activity

 Honokiol has been shown to inhibit hepatitis C virus (HCV) infection in vitro.
 It has weak in vitro activity against human immunodeficiency virus (HIV-1).

 Metabolic activity

 Honokiol was shown to normalize blood glucose levels and prevent body weight gain in diabetic mice by acting as agonist of PPARgamma.

 Pharmacokinetics

 The pharmacokinetics of honokiol have been explored in rats and mice; however, further research must be done in humans.
-Intravenous delivery of 5–10 mg/kg in rodent models has shown a plasma half-life of around 40–60 minutes while intraperitoneal injections of 250 mg/kg had a plasma half-life around 4–6 hours with maximum plasma concentration occurring between 20–30 minutes.
+Intravenous delivery of 5–10 mg/kg in rodent models has shown a plasma half-life of around 40–60 minutes while intraperitoneal injections of 250 mg/kg had a plasma half-life around 4–6 hours with maximum plasma concentration occurring between 20 and 30 minutes.